 - “buy antivirus software”

-Applying This Knowledge to an SEO Strategy
+Applying Keyword Mapping to Your SEO and Content Strategy

 Understanding the search intent behind a keyword will help you send a user to relevant content that delivers to their specific needs.
 This all works to increase your conversion rate!

 For example, to target users with the intent to learn, you could publish a series of blog posts on common symptoms of their problem and optimize them for the right keywords.
 Then, offer a cheat sheet or other lead magnet to convert those users into leads.

 To attract users with the intent to compare, you could rank pages featuring your latest digital marketing pieces, such as video reviews of your product, an eBook, case studies, webinars or other content that would help a person to evaluate your solution as the best option to solve their problem.